SrilalS/Stalin-Sort-Implementations/README.md

 # Stalin-Sort-Implementations

-This repository implements the Stalin sort algorithm in multiple programming languages.
+This repository implements the Worlds most effiecient sorting algorithem, The Stalin Sort in multiple programming languages.

 # Complexity